WhitneyH1317/puma_permeability_calibration/README.md

 ## Suggested Usage

-- Start analyses by loading data objects from the `data/` folder.
+- Start analyses by beginning with script starting with "01", and loading data objects from the `data/` folder.
+- Continue running script sequentially.
 - Intermediate results and model coefficients are saved to the `tmp/` folder to enable modular workflow execution.
-- Final outputs, including figures and tables suitable for manuscript or presentation, are saved in `output/`.
+- Final outputs, including figures and tables suitable for manuscript or presentation, are saved in `output/` and `rasters_for_collab `.

 ---

-This metadata document can be placed in the root of the repository as `DATA_METADATA.Rmd` or integrated into the main README under a **Data Resources** or **Data Overview** section for easier reference by users and collaborators.

 ## Contact